kircherlab/CADD-browserTracks/README.md

-We provide pre-computed CADD-based scores (C-scores) for all 8.6 billion possible single nucleotide variants (SNVs) of the reference genome, as well as all SNV and insertions/deletions variants (InDels) from population-wide whole genome variant releases and enable scoring of short InDels on our website.
+We provide pre-computed CADD-based scores (C-scores) for all 8.6 billion possible single nucleotide variants (SNVs) of the reference genome, as well as all SNV and insertions/deletions variants (InDels) from population-wide whole genome variant releases and enable scoring of short InDels on our website or using an offline script installation.

 For more information, please check our
 [website for updates and further information](http://cadd.gs.washington.edu)